-Take some time this fall to tuck your garden in for the winter and you will be helping your plants to stay strong and healstart fresh next spring.
+Take some time this fall to tuck your garden in for the winter and you will be helping your plants to stay strong and have a fresh start next spring.

 Here are the top 10 tips on what to do:

-2. Lawn: When grass stops growing (around mid to late October), feed it high nitrogen fertilizer.
-Nitrogen is the first number in three part formula you will see on fertilizer bag description.
+When the grass stops growing (mid to late October), feed it high nitrogen fertilizer.
+Nitrogen is the first number in a three-part formula you will see on fertilizer bag description.
 This will increase root growth and gets grass off to a green start next spring.
 Make the year’s last mow shorter than normal – about 2 inches to discourage winter fungal growth.

-4. Perennials: No need to cut down all dead stems and seed heads.
+No need to cut down all dead stems and seed heads.
 These provide shelter and food for birds.
-But – if plants were infected by diseases or insects during the summer, cut them down to about 3 inches above ground.
-This will discourage diseases and pests from overwintering and resuming their destruction next season.
+But – if plants were infected by diseases or insects during the summer, cut them down to about 3 inches above the ground.
+This will discourage diseases and pests from overwintering and resume their destruction next season.

 7. Broad-leaved Evergreens: Spray with and antidesiccant in late fall, when daytime temperatures are just above freezing to protect foliage from burning in winter’s strong winds and sun.

 8. Climbing Roses: